sblinn/projects.io/README.txt

 My portfolio which links to various projects on GitHub.

-Portfolio template downloaded from HTML5 UP and edited by me.
+Portfolio template downloaded from HTML5 UP and modified by me.

 Credits:
 	Template: